Chelyabinsk Tractor Plant: Operations and products

 The organisation includes foundry and forging facilities, metal engineering facilities (CNC, lathes, heat treatment) as well as construction and assembly workshops.

-As of 2011, Chelyabinsk Tractor Plant produces wheeled and tracked tractors and related modified vehicles, and related parts, as well as tractor engines up to ~1000 hp and tank engines up to 1500 hp like th T-14's 12N360.
+As of 2011, Chelyabinsk Tractor Plant produces wheeled and tracked tractors and related modified vehicles, and related parts, as well as tractor engines up to ~1000 hp and tank engines up to 1500 hp like the T-14's 12N360.